BigPolarBear1/factorization_v3/README.md

 Update: Yea, I need to zero in on 2d sieving for now.
 I have a bunch of other ideas, but they will take a lot of further research.
 I also see some connection to number field sieve's approach... but again...
 I need time and I'm depressed, I need something tangible asap.. so 2d sieving... lets go.

+Update: Made some more progress toward 2d sieving.
+So you can't just enumerate possible quadratic coefficients mod m.
+You need to sieve them within a range (i.e 1 - 1000000), and only proceed if all the modulus primes are found.
+However, this will still yield many many many many quadratic coefficients, quickly, so that's not an issue at all.
+Eventually that will save us a whole lot of modular inverse calls... but I wonder where else I can gain advantages.
+Another advantage with working with just one modulus for longer is that we'll have a lot more similar factors in our results.... does that mean I need less smooths to be successful?
+All things I'll need to test.
+Anyway, time for a run.
+Always got to run.
+No matter how shit everything is.
+If I stop running, depression has won.